FEC-ghrden02/details-specifications/server/notes.md

 Option#3 - *TOO COMPLICATED* ~~Create default value for empty properties of undefined.~~

+Option#4 - Before rendering in the component create conditional statement to only show properties with value length > 0
 ### How to convert property value of typeof array into obj literals

 ### How can I hide unnecesary data from user?